bookeee/high_load_app/README.md

      end

- When we calculate the average rating we use this variable for filtering evaluations we need to calculate average evaluation.
+ When we calculate the average rating, we use this variable for evaluations filtering (class Evaluation), we need them to calculate average evaluation.

       #models/evaluation.rb

       scope :previous_by_request, ->(timestamp) { where('created_at <= ?', timestamp) }

- There are other approaches (we can use time from a client and use pessimistic lock, etc.)
+ There are other approaches (we can use time from a client and use pessimistic lock, but this one is simplest)

 #### matches#index